MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/finance-insights-home-page.md

 ### Historical data requirements

 At least one year's worth of customer invoices is required to correctly train the machine learning model that is used for the Customer payment predictions feature.
 Three years of historical data is recommended for cash flow forecasts.
-Three yeard of historical budget and/or actuals are recommended for intelligent budget proposals.
+Three years of historical budget and/or actuals are recommended for intelligent budget proposals.

 ## Configure Finance insights